 24 Aug Can You Install Vinyl Plank Flooring Over Tile?

-Are you pondering the question of whether or not to install vinyl plank flooring over ceramic tile?
+Are you pondering the question of whether or not to install luxury vinyl plank flooring over ceramic tile?
 If so, you’re not alone.
-Luxury vinyl plank flooring is an excellent choice for a new floor.
+Luxury vinyl plank (LVP) flooring is an excellent choice for a new floor.
 It’s incredibly durable and it represents some of the least expensive flooring options on the market.
-It’s a high-performance alternative to both tile flooring and hardwood.
-Other reasons to choose vinyl plank flooring — especially if you have children or pets — include that it’s:
+It’s a high-performance hard surface alternative to both tile flooring and hardwood.

 It’s easy to see why you might want vinyl plank flooring to cover the surfaces in your home or business.
 The tricky question remains, however: How can you install vinyl plank flooring over tile?

-Reasons You Can (Or Can’t) Put Vinyl Over the Existing Floor
+Reasons You Can (Or Can’t) Put Luxury Vinyl Over Tile

 At the very least, a professional installation company will inspect the subfloor to ensure its condition is acceptable to handle a floating floor.
 At Area Flooring & Tile, Inc., we can evaluate the condition of your subfloor to give you a better idea of how you can prepare for vinyl plank flooring.

 Our team of professionals specializes in vinyl flooring installations.
 We can:

 - Accurately test the flatness of the subfloor to make sure it is within the manufacturer’s tolerance.

 - Fix a faulty subfloor that may void the warranty of the product.

 - Make sure demolition is performed with any existing flooring that would cause installation failure and void the warranty.